-The clearance of IV administered midazolam from plasma is primarily a function of hepatic CYP3A4 and CYP3A5 activity, and the level of activity increases from 1.2 to 9 mL \cdot min-1 \cdot kg-1 of body weight during the first 3 months of life.
+The clearance of IV administered midazolam from plasma is primarily a function of hepatic CYP3A4 and CYP3A5 activity, and the level of activity increases from 1.2 to 9 mL/min per kilogram of body weight during the first 3 mo of life.
 The activity of the CYPs can affect clearance in a computer simulation model of the context-sensitive half-time.
 Alfentanil can behave as a long-acting or as a rapid-acting opioid (14).